-- 7.1.
-Information on the API sections (ACTD Part II S), including full details of chemistry, manufacturing process, quality controls during manufacturing and process validation for the API, should be submitted in the product dossier. - 7.2.
-The ICH M4Q Technical Guideline and ASEAN Common Technical Requirements (ACTR) / ACTD provide details on the information to be included in the API sections of an application dossier. - 7.3.
-Separate dossier (Part II S ACTD) must be provided for each API for: - Finished product contains more than one API - ii.
+- S5 Reference Standards or Materials (from API manufacturer AND finished product manufacturer). - S6 Container Closure System - S7 Stability - 7.3.
+Separate dossier (Part II-S : ACTD) must be provided for each API for: - i.
+Finished product contains more than one API - ii.
 API from different manufacturing site - iii.
 API from different synthesis route - 7.4.
 Where the API and the finished product are manufactured by the same company, information on the production, quality control and stability of the API may be submitted as part of the dossier for the finished product (ACTD) rather than in a separate DMF.
 However, the company is not precluded from submitting a DMF for the API.